HallOfSam/Stock-Recommendation-Website/README.md

 # Stock-Screener-Website

 What is it?
-A stock recommending website implementing stock search, filter, comparison, account, and watchlist.
+A stock recommending website that contains several functions: stock search, filter, comparison, account, and watchlist.